 6) Practice Monogamy

 Sticking with a monogamous partner can help to keep your chances of catching an STD very low.
 This is because you can both get tested to make sure that you are clear.
 One benefit of having an STD-free long-term partner is that you will not need to use a condom during sex.
 Once you are in a monogamous relationship, it is important that both you and your partner remain faithful to one another.
-If you ever do stray and end up in bed with someone else, you could unwittingly bring an STD into your relationship.
+If you choose to have sex with a partner outside of your primary relationship, and it hasn’t been discussed with everyone involved, you could unwittingly bring an STD into your relationship.

 7) Don’t Douche After Sex